wb14123/blog/jekyll/_posts/2013-07-14-Build-Erlang-the-Rebar-Way.markdown

 Run the Application
 ---------------------------

 Here comes the most important part.
 We will build and run our application.
-The rebar offical wiki has an airticle about how to handle release, but it doesn't menstion how to handle release with dependencies.
+The rebar official wiki has an article about how to handle release, but it doesn't mention how to handle release with dependencies.
 I will introduce how I do it.

 We already know we could use `rebar compile` to compile the codes.
-But it only put objecct files in `ebin/`, we also need to run them in the shell manually if we want:
+But it only put object files in `ebin/`, we also need to run them in the shell manually if we want:

 	erl -pa ./ebin ./deps/*/ebin

 This command will start the shell with compiled files, and you can run them in the shell.

 But it is absolutely not we want.
-We want a excuteable file, just run it to start.
+We want a executable file, just run it to start.
 Even better, run as a daemon.
 Even more better, attach it when we want.

 Rebar allows us to do all test things.
 It is a little complex, but much simpler than the origin way with erlang.